about the conference

 The HPX Conference is FREE to attend and has something for every level of experience.

 Take a look at our various programs in detail below.

 Halifax Pop Explosion presents XPAND.
 Two full days of educational content and market development opportunities for artists, music entrepreneurs, and music industry students.
 Featuring workshops, clinics, and inspirational keynotes.

 Join us at XPAND if you are new to or have an interest in the music industry and are looking to build a strong foundation and enhance your knowledge.

 Prior Registration Required: Yes

-The fourth annual Label Forum will bring together national label representatives, the top minds in publishing, and experienced artists to participate in round table discussions and B2B networking.
+The fifth annual Label Forum will bring together national label representatives, the top minds in publishing, and experienced artists to participate in round table discussions and B2B networking.
 By focusing on the modern role of labels and publishers, and analyzing the current shift happening in the market, we can determine where the industry is headed and how best to do business in this modern context.

 One on One’s

 Meet with music industry experts!